 Investors are left wondering what happened to all the money.
 There has been no indication that Wise had made legitimate investments with the cash.
 And while it appears that an extravagant lifestyle may have consumed a lot of the money, many believe that funds are stashed in offshore locations, and will not be discovered without a concerted international effort.
 The question asked is who will perform this investigation, and if so little has been recovered to date, how will it be paid for?

-If you are a Millenium Bank victim, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Millenium Bank victim, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.